jpamental-chwy/Banner-Typography-Prototype-Public/README.md

 ## Running the Project

 This project uses the Gulp task runner to build the project, compile the SCSS, and run a local server.
+The default `gulp` command will execute these actions.

 ## GitHub Pages URL